bull-sec/bull-sec.github.io/_posts/HackTheBox/2022-08-23-htb-challenge-gunship.md

 		"flat": "5.0.0",
 		"pug": "^3.0.0"
 	}
----SNIP
+---SNIP---
 ```

-`pug` is of interest and we can find some really interesting information with a Google search `npm pug exploit`, but there doesn't seem to be much in the way of POC for the RCE vulnerabilities that pop up, so we'll just put a pin in that and move on to reviewing the rest of the source code.
+The `pug` module/library is of interest and we can find some really interesting information with a Google search `npm pug exploit`, but there doesn't seem to be much in the way of POC for the RCE vulnerabilities that pop up, so we'll just put a pin in that and move on to reviewing the rest of the source code.

 > High speed, low drag - U.S. Army Motto
+{: .prompt-tip }

 After reviewing the source code we can discount `challenge/index.js`, it's mostly just setting up some basic routes and the default 404 error message, `challenge/static/js/main.js` doesn't really have anything of note (from a vulnerability standpoint) and is just setting up an endpoint called `/api/submit` which accepts `POST` requests populated by a form element, which we can safely assume is the input form on the website.